- 1 Different types of USB Outlet

 - They can replace a standard electrical outlet.

-How do I choose a USB wall outlet?
+How does one get to choose a USB wall outlet?

 You don’t need to be an electrician to choose a good USB wall receptacle.
 Even if you’re not experienced with this kind of home installation, you don’t want to be second-guessing the quality of a USB wall receptacle.
-You just want it to work.
+You need it to work.

 So there are several different things you should take into consideration when purchasing a wall outlet with USB charging ports: